marcelosperalta/docs_html_css/course_freecodecamp/README.md

 Placing the CSS property display: flex; on an element allows you to use other flex properties to build a responsive page.

 **Add Flex Superpowers to the Tweet Embed**

+**Use the flex-direction Property to Make a Row**

+Adding ``display: flex`` to an element turns it into a flex container.
+This makes it possible to align any children of that element into rows or columns.
+You do this by adding the ``flex-direction`` property to the parent item and setting it to row or column.
+Creating a row will align the children horizontally, and creating a column will align the children vertically.

+Other options for ``flex-direction`` are row-reverse and column-reverse.

+Note: The default value for the ``flex-direction`` property is row.

+**Apply the flex-direction Property to Create Rows in the Tweet Embed**

+**Use the flex-direction Property to Make a Column**

+**Apply the flex-direction Property to Create a Column in the Tweet Embed**